-Sometimes, the difference between crucial sounds in English can be very small.
+Sometimes, the difference between sounds in English can be very small.
 That is the case with 'cap' and 'cup', because the vowels /æ/ and /ʌ/ are made very close to each other in the mouth.

 If you don't have these two distinct sounds in your own language, it may be hard for you to tell them apart - and even harder for you to make them clearly.
 This blog is designed to help you hear and say these two sounds.